GovTechSG/TechBiz-Documentation/manage-subscriptions.md

 ## View subscription details

-Billing and subscription admins can view the subscription plans and their details of the Services subscribed using a TechBiz account.
+Billing and subscription admins can view the subscription plans and their details of the Products subscribed using a TechBiz account.

 **To view the subscription details of a TechBiz account**

 1. From the sidebar, click **Accounts**.
 2. Select **APPROVED** from the **Status** dropdown list to view all the approved accounts.
 3. Select the required account.
-4. Click **SUBSCRIBED SERVICES** tab.
+4. Click **SUBSCRIBED Products** tab.

 <kbd><img src="images/sub-tab.png" alt="drawing" width="100%"/></kbd>

-5. Select the required Service(s) to edit.
+5. Select the required Product(s) to edit.
 For example, SHIP-HATS.

 <kbd><img src="images/sub-prod.png" alt="drawing" width="100%"/></kbd>

-6. To view the plan details of a SGTS Service, select the required Service and click the **Plan name**.
+6. To view the plan details of a SGTS Product, select the required Product and click the **Plan name**.

 <kbd><img src="images/view-sub.png" alt="drawing" width="100%"/></kbd>